luismsandoval/reading-notes/README.md

 ## About Me

 Hi everyone!
 My name is Luis Sandoval and I am a student at Code Fellows in Seattle, WA.
 I recently seperated from the United States Marine Corps in March 2021.
 I have always been obsessed with tech and its advances and I am passionate about building the web of the future.
-Please follow along on my journey as I become a fullstack web developer. :)
+Please follow along on my journey as I become a fullstack web developer. :grin:

 ## Table of Contents

+### Code 102
 1. [Growth Mindset](growth-mindset.md)
 2. [The Coders Computer](coders-computer.md)
 3. [Git and the Cloud](git-and-the-cloud.md)